pixegami/terminal-profile/README.md

 ./install_terminal.sh
 ```

+After this, the terminal should look a bit different, but we need to do the next step to have the
+entire theme.

+### Profile (plugins, theme, font and color)

-This script will also install two plugins that I like to use: auto-complete and color highlighting.
+This script will first install two plugins that I like to use: auto-complete and color highlighting.

 ```bash
 # You don't need to execute this - it's part of the script already.